ddbullfrog/mc-docs.zh-cn/articles/analysis-services/analysis-services-create-template.md

       "type": "string",
       "defaultValue": "",
       "metadata": {
         "description": "The SAS URI to a private Azure Blob Storage container with read, write and list permissions.
 Required only if you intend to use the backup/restore functionality.
-See https://docs.azure.cn/analysis-services/analysis-services-backup"
+See https://docs.azure.cn/analysis-services/analysis-services-backup "
       }
     }
   },
   "resources": [
     {
+      "type": "Microsoft.AnalysisServices/servers",
       "apiVersion": "2017-08-01",
-      "type": "Microsoft.AnalysisServices/servers",
       "name": "[parameters('serverName')]",
-      "location": "[parameters('serverLocation')]",
+      "location": "[parameters('location')]",
       "sku": {
         "name": "[parameters('skuName')]",
         "capacity": "[parameters('capacity')]"